sauce-archives/help/docs/tools/appium/continuous-integration/jenkins_gradle.md

 ![Defining build](/img/guides/jenkins_gradle_suite/build_tasks_basic.png)

-In the case of [Basic setup](https://help.testobject.com/docs/tools/appium/setups) and you want to run only some of the tests in your project, modify your build.gradle file to exclude the excess ones or specify all those that should be included.
-An example of this would be:
-{% highlight java %}
-test {
-exclude 'your/package/name/TestToIgnore.class'
-}
-{% endhighlight %}
-You can find more information on how to do this on the official [Gradle documentation](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.testing.Test.html).

 Once this is done, scroll down to the "Post-build Actions" section and, from the "Add post-build action" menu, select "Publish JUnit test result report".
 This way you will have access to the results of your tests not only on TestObject, but also directly from Jenkins.

 ![Defining post-build](/img/guides/jenkins_gradle/screenshot5.png)